Bragar Eagel & Squire, P.C. Is Investigating Sanmina, JinkoSolar, Bowlero, and Integra and Encourages Investors to Contact the Firm

-NEW YORK, July 16, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, is investigating potential claims against Sanmina Corporation (NASDAQ: SANM), JinkoSolar Holding Co., Ltd. (NASDAQ: SANM), Bowlero Corp.
+NEW YORK, July 21, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, is investigating potential claims against Sanmina Corporation (NASDAQ: SANM), JinkoSolar Holding Co., Ltd. (NYSE: JKS), Bowlero Corp.
 (NYSE: BOWL), and Integra LifeSciences Holdings Corp.
 (NASDAQ: IART).
 Our investigations concern whether these companies have violated the federal securities laws and/or engaged in other unlawful business practices.
 Additional information about each case can be found at the link provided.

 Sanmina Corporation (NASDAQ: SANM)